hamzadlb/fe_stage_zero/README.md

 4. Open the project in your code editor: code .

-6. Run locally
-   You can simply open the index.html file in your browser OR use Live Server if you’re using VS Code
+6. You can now simply open the index.html file in your browser OR use Live Server if you’re using VS Code